With more species at risk than resources to save them, conservationists face hard choices

 Environmental degradation means scientists need to focus on triage

-This past summer, a female orca made headlines around the world after she spent 17 days carrying her dead calf, highlighting the plight of southern resident killer whales.
+In the summer of 2018, a female orca made headlines around the world after she spent 17 days carrying her dead calf, highlighting the plight of southern resident killer whales.

 Researchers say the orcas are starving, relying on a dwindling stock of Chinook salmon for food.